Faire Wholesale Reviews 2026: Is It Worth It for Independent Brands?

 We also invested in promoted listings at $150 per month and committed to running them for a full year to allow for a complete cycle.
 During that entire year, we gained only three new accounts, and the cost of advertising far exceeded the return.

 With the continued addition of new shops to the platform, competition has increased dramatically.
-While we understand growth is necessary, the volume feels excessive.
+While we understand growth is necessary, the volume feels excessive. - Jennifer from StorcksDesigns

-I don't mind Faire’s commission fees because I'm not spending money on advertising.
+I don't mind Faire’s commission fees because I'm not spending money on advertising. - Bill from West Park Creative

 Bill in his studio.
 Via @westparkcreativestl

 I've gotten a lot of new retailers through Faire, which is amazing, but they take 25% of my sales, which is high when my prices have already been cut in half.
 So far, I've been seeing Faire as a positive tool, but part of me also feels helpless because I don't have a robust enough retailer base to not use it.
 Faire requires no outreach or effort after you upload your catalog.
 Orders come in. you have little contact with the retailer or buyer, and your responsibility is solely to fulfill the order.
 There is no harm in signing up for Faire and see if it works for you -- are retailers finding you?
 Do you get consistent orders?
 For many, it will be worth it.
 For others, it won't be worth the percentage they are losing to Faire, especially if they have a decent amount of retailers who are ordering from them consistently.
-For many others, like me, it will be more of a balance -- does Faire supplement my wholesale income enough for me to continue using them?
+For many others, like me, it will be more of a balance -- does Faire supplement my wholesale income enough for me to continue using them? - M in Tennessee

 It’s relatively easy for a new maker to set up.
 I find it to be easier than Etsy and I’m in front of a lot more prospective retailers than I could be by just reaching out to shops on my own.
 Also, Faire seems to be promoting the marketplace a lot at the moment, so I’ve noticed more traffic on my page.
 Faire’s commission percentage is kind of high, 25% (updated in May 2023 to 15% + $10) on new orders and 15% on reorders.
-Also, I’m concerned about building a business on a platform that isn’t my own.
+Also, I’m concerned about building a business on a platform that isn’t my own. - Robyn from Pearl and Ivy Studio

-Most orders are small or only meet my minimum (I do have a lot that are larger though or reorder regularly.)
+Most orders on Faire are small or only meet my minimum (I do have a lot that are larger though or reorder regularly.)
 The first time order commission is high, but I feel it's offset by the ease of acquiring the new customer and the marketing that Faire is doing as well as offering services I can't offer (returns, terms).
-The categories seem to be filling up quickly, but I'm sure new ways will be implemented that allow active sellers to get more visibility.
+The categories seem to be filling up quickly, but I'm sure new ways will be implemented that allow active sellers to get more visibility. - Stacey from Mineral and Matter

 Pros and Cons of Faire for Independent Brands & Makers